tanv1r-0x/tanv1r-0x/README.md

 ## About Me

-🔭 Currently delving deep into the realms of penetration testing and vulnerability assessment.
+🔍 Currently delving deep into the world of penetration testing and vulnerability assessment, with a focus on uncovering security flaws and strengthening digital defenses.

-🌱 Ever the explorer, I'm on a quest to discover the latest tools and techniques in cybersecurity and penetration testing.

-💬 Passionate about all things penetration testing, bug bounty programs and CTFs.
-📫 Drop me a line at [Email](mailto:tanvir25999@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/tanvir1804-).
-Let's make the digital world a safer place, one vulnerability at a time!
+🎯 Passionate about ethical hacking consistently honing my skills and staying updated with the latest tools and techniques in offensive security.

+☁️ Also exploring the domain of cloud computing and DevOps, with a growing interest in automation, CI/CD pipelines, infrastructure as code, and cloud-native technologies.

+🌱 Always eager to learn, improve, and contribute to both the security and operational efficiency of digital systems.

+📬 Feel free to reach out via [Email](mailto:tanvir25999@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/tanvir1804-).

 ## Tools & Technologies